Canis: Dentition and biteforce

 Dentition relates to the arrangement of teeth in the mouth, with the dental notation for the upper-jaw teeth using the upper-case letters I to denote incisors, C for canines, P for premolars, and M for molars, and the lower-case letters i, c, p and m to denote the mandible teeth.
 Teeth are numbered using one side of the mouth and from the front of the mouth to the back.
 In carnivores, the upper premolar P4 and the lower molar m1 form the carnassials that are used together in a scissor-like action to shear the muscle and tendon of prey.

 Canids use their premolars for cutting and crushing except for the upper fourth premolar P4 (the upper carnassial) that is only used for cutting.
 They use their molars for grinding except for the lower first molar m1 (the lower carnassial) that has evolved for both cutting and grinding depending on the candid's dietary adaptation.
 On the lower carnassial the trigonid is used for slicing and the talonid is used for grinding.
 The ratio between the trigonid and the talonid indicates a carnivore's dietary habits, with a larger trigonid indicating a hypercarnivore and a larger talonid indicating a more omnivorous diet.
 Because of its low variability, the length of the lower carnassial is used to provide an estimate of a carnivore's body size.

 A study of the estimated bite force at the canine teeth of a large sample of living and fossil mammalian predators, when adjusted for their body mass, found that for placental mammals the bite force at the canines (in Newtons/kilogram of body weight) was greatest in the extinct dire wolf (163), followed among the modern canids by the four hypercarnivores that often prey on animals larger than themselves: the African hunting dog (142), the gray wolf (136), the dhole (112), and the dingo (108).
 The bite force at the carnassials showed a similar trend to the canines.
 A predator's largest prey size is strongly influenced by its biomechanical limits.

 Behavior

 Description and sexual dimorphism

 There is little variance among male and female canids.
 Canids tend to live as monogamous pairs.
-Wolves, dholes, coyotes, and jackals live in groups that include breeding pairs and their offspring.
+Wolves, coyotes, and jackals live in groups that include breeding pairs and their offspring.
 Wolves may live in extended family groups.
-To take prey larger than themselves, the African wild dog, the dhole, and the gray wolf depend on their jaws as they cannot use their forelimbs to grapple with prey.
+To take prey larger than themselves gray wolves depend on their jaws as they cannot use their forelimbs to grapple with prey.
 They work together as a pack consisting of an alpha pair and their offspring from the current and previous years.
 Social mammal predators prey on herbivores with a body mass similar to that of the combined mass of the predator pack.
 The gray wolf specializes in preying on the vulnerable individuals of large prey, and a pack of timber wolves can bring down a 500 kg moose.